Computer Terminology

 SaaS (Software as a Service) lets remote servers do the heavy lifting, allowing less powerful devices to handle more difficult computing tasks than they could in the past.

-If you do your taxes online or use Google Docs, you are also using SaaS.
+If you do your taxes online, use Google Docs or a Chromebook, you are using SaaS.

 Software Classification